Qalala/MITM/README.md

 - Uses UDP broadcast on a separate discovery port.
 - Receivers/Attackers broadcast presence including role and port.
-- Sender can click **“Auto discover”** to send a probe and see a list of discovered peers.
+- Sender can click **"Auto discover"** to send a probe and see a list of discovered peers.
 - If discovery fails (e.g. Wi‑Fi blocks broadcast), you can manually type IP/port.

+### Ciphertext display

+When using encrypted modes (AES-GCM, AES-CBC+HMAC, Diffie-Hellman), the chat log displays both:
+- **Ciphertext** (first 64 characters with truncation indicator): The encrypted message as transmitted over the network.
+- **Plaintext**: The decrypted message content.

+For plaintext mode, only the plaintext is shown.
+This helps visualize the difference between encrypted and unencrypted communication.

 ---